dmp-labs/dmp-af/docs/tutorials/kubernetes.md

 - You want to export data somewhere else from your warehouse
 - ...

+!!! note
-> **Note**: Airflow instance must be running in the Kubernetes cluster.
+    Airflow instance must be running in the Kubernetes cluster.
 Created pods will be allocated in the same cluster.

 ### Step 1: Create docker image
 Create docker image with all the necessary dependencies to run your code.
 Here is possible `Dockerfile` example: